CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Cables-Optics-Transceivers/portwd-invalid-SFF-identifier-Error.md

 ## Suppressing Log Messages

-The "Invalid SFF Identifer" log message is generated constantly in your `/var/log/syslog`, making it harder to interpret other log messages.
+The "Invalid SFF Identifer" log message generates constantly in your `/var/log/syslog`, making it harder to interpret other log messages.
 You can prevent the logging of this message by adding the following line to your `rsyslog` configuration:

     :msg, contains, "invalid SFF identifier:" ~

-This configuration needs to be added before the `/var/log/syslog` file is defined.
+You need to add this configuration before the system defines the `/var/log/syslog` file.
 The simplest way to do this is to create a file named `/etc/rsyslogd.d/1-suppress.conf` and put the entry in this file:

 1. Create the file: